openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-When an exception or an error is thrown in the ``try`` block, or in a *throwing* (see :ref:`Throwing Functions`) or *rethrowing* (:ref:`Rethrowing Functions`) function called from the ``try`` block, then the control is transferred to the first *catch* clause if the statement has at least one *catch* clause that can catch that exception or error.
+When an exception or an error is thrown in the ``try`` block, or in a *throwing* (see :ref:`Throwing Functions`) or *rethrowing* (:ref:`Rethrowing Functions`) function called from the ``try`` block, the control is transferred to the first *catch* clause if the statement has at least one *catch* clause that can catch that exception or error.
 If no *catch* clause is found, then *exception* or *error* is propagated to the surrounding scope.